Updated Feb 5, 2026

 There are two primary methods of exfoliation, each with its unique benefits and suitability.

 Chemical Exfoliation uses acids or enzymes to gently dissolve dead skin cells.
-It's typically more suitable for sensitive skin and effective in targeting hormonal acne.
+It's typically more suitable for sensitive skin and effective for areas that tend to experience recurring blemishes.

 Physical Exfoliation involves mechanical action, using scrubs or tools to manually remove dead cells.
-This is often preferred by those who enjoy immediate tactile feedback.
+Many people enjoy the tactile experience of physical exfoliation and the immediate results it can promote.

 Chemical Exfoliation